OctoberChang/GAMLP/README.md

 ```

 ## Results
-If execute correctly, you should have the following performance (using our pretrained GIANT-XRT features).
+If execute correctly, you should have the following performance for **ogbn-papers100M** (using our pretrained GIANT-XRT features).

 **GAMLP+RLU** Number of params: 21,551,631